We request all patients and visitors help us make our Practice a safe place for everyone by agreeing to the following

 Home visits are available by prior arrangement for regular patients who reside in close proximity, and whose condition prevents them from attending the clinic.
 Our reception staff can provide you with further information regarding fees, billing and home visit services.

-We bulk bill patients with current Healthcare Cards or Pension Cards.
+We bulk bill patients with a current Aged or Disability Pension card.
 You will need to present a valid card at the time of your appointment.

 Please be aware we do not bulk bill on Saturdays.